 The End of Militant of Mercy, Part III

 D.I.
 Telbat’s new novel, Distant Contact, Book One in The COIL Legacy, made its debut this past week!
 Click the title to find the direct link to the eBook on Amazon.
-David is taking part in the Select Program where this novel will be available exclusively through Amazon for 3 months.
-Then we’ll make it available to other retailers.
+David is taking part in the Select Program where this novel will be available exclusively through Amazon for a time.
 Please leave your comment or review there when you finish the book.
 David wants to know if his book hit the mark.
 Thank you!

 AWARD: David was notified that his eBook, Called To Gobi, is the GOLD WINNER in the 2016 eLit Book Awards under the Religious Fiction Category! 🙂 Click the link to see the listing.
 We also plan to have this novel in paperback later in 2016.